 It is also important to remember that corten steel is still part of the steel family and so has many of the same beneficial properties such as high strength and durability, which means you don’t need huge amounts to have a strong structure.
 Therefore, you can have a lightweight yet incredibly strong garden planter that will last.
 Combining all of these advantages means that corten steel is the ideal material to be used for both domestic and commercial landscaping projects, whether that is building raised beds with retaining walls or edging, adding water into your garden with a water feature or joining different levels with some gorgeous garden stairs.

 On the spectrum with all high-end garden materials, corten steel falls in the upper-middle price wise.
 There are, of course, cheaper materials available such as zinc or terracotta however each of these alternatives have distinct disadvantages in comparison such as lower durability and weather-resistance.
 In contrast, a corten steel planter will most times be cheaper than an aluminium alternative despite similar properties excluding appearance.
 For the huge range of benefits you get from having it in your garden, it is definitely a worthwhile investment as you will have beautiful colour in your garden for many years to come.

 Where is Corten Steel used?

 Now you have fallen in love with corten steel, you want to know how to get some of that orange into your life.
-Floraselect has got you covered.
-We have a huge range of corten steel garden accessories, from planters to fire pits, BBQs to water features we have something to suit every garden space regardless of size and design style.
-Floraselect can also offer bespoke pieces if you want something extra special for your outdoor space.
+You can get a range of corten steel products from Flora Select, including everything from planters to fire pits, BBQs to water features we have something to suit every garden space regardless of size and design style.
+Flora Select can also offer bespoke pieces if you want something extra special for your outdoor space.
 Have a browse through our website, or contact our friendly team on 01245 422353 or email us on [email protected] for more details.